-What's common between Elvis Presley, Kendrick Lamar and Ed Sheeran, besides their undeniable talent for music?
-They were and are prolific singers popular all across the world for their unique voices and their originals.
+What's common between Elvis Presley, Kendrick Lamar, and Ed Sheeran, besides their undeniable talent for music?
+They were and are prolific singers popular all across the world for their music.

-These are all famous personalities with tremendous talents who began singing as an outlet because all of them stuttered well into adulthood.
-The only time they were confident was when they were either singing for their friends and family, or the millions of fans out there.
+These are all famous personalities with tremendous talents who began singing as an outlet because they stuttered well into adulthood.
+Early on, the only time they were confident was when they were either singing for their friends and family.

-Ed Sheeran, Lamar and Carly Simon all found out that their stammering simply disappears when they are singing.
+Sheeran, Lamar, and Carly Simon all found out that their stammering simply disappears when they sing.

-- Whether it’s a famous singer or a bathroom singer, the person doesn’t face the pressure to communicate while singing, which they face otherwise in life.
+- Whether it’s a famous singer or a bathroom singer, the person doesn’t feel the pressure to communicate while singing, which they face during conversations.

-- In most cases, singers already know the words of a song by heart.
+- In most cases, singers already know the lyrics by heart.
 There is no “word searching” that may contribute to stuttering.

 - Modern imaging techniques show that the language and communication centres of the brain function differently when a person is singing as compared to when they are talking.